SMMH Revised Master Plan

 Picture Click here to view a full size version of the SMMH Conceptual Master Plan.

-Hawaiʻi Health Systems Corporation (HHSC) hired the planning, design, and landscape architecture firm, PBR HAWAII & ASSOCIATES, INC. (PBR), to update the master plan previously completed by G70 in 2020 to consider greater integration of adjacent State lands and community needs in an effort to achieve the vision for a wellness village concept that is integrated in TOD.
+In 2021, the Hawaiʻi Health Systems Corporation (HHSC) - Kauaʻi Region contracted the planning, design, and landscape architecture firm, PBR HAWAII & ASSOCIATES, INC. (PBR HAWAII), to update the 2020 master plan previously completed by G70.
+The Samuel Mahelona Memorial Hospital (SMMH) Transit-Oriented Development (TOD) Master Plan Update (Mahelona TOD MP, Proposed Action) incorporates adjacent State lands and community needs into a wellness village concept that supports TOD.
+The Mahelona TOD MP was identified as a TOD priority project in the State TOD Strategic Plan.

 A WELLNESS VILLAGE is an active, multi-generational, community engaged place that provides a continuum of quality care serving the healthcare, behavioral health, and long-term care needs.